wheels env switch

 # Or Wheels development server

-The command reads additional configuration from .env.[environment]
+The command reads additional configuration from .env.[environment] files if they exist:

 Supported Variables:

-Example .env.production
+Example .env.production:

 database=wheels_production